wnameless/chatkeep-app/src/main/resources/ai-specs/AIConversationArchivingSystem.md

 Both types are valuable and should be included.
 The description itself conveys the nature of the reference.

 ### Step 6: Preserve Conversation Artifacts

+**⚠️ LANGUAGE REMINDER: Keep artifact content in its original language (as created by user)!
+Only descriptions ABOUT artifacts should be in conversation language.**

 **What are Conversation Artifacts?**